kubernetes/website/v1.1/docs/user-guide/walkthrough/README.md

 ---
 title: "Kubernetes 101 - Kubectl CLI and Pods"
-section: guides
 ---

 For Kubernetes 101, we will cover kubectl, pods, volumes, and multiple containers

 In order for the kubectl usage examples to work, make sure you have an examples directory locally, either from [a release](https://github.com/kubernetes/kubernetes/releases) or [the source](https://github.com/kubernetes/kubernetes).

-## Table of Contents

 {% include pagetoc.html %}

 ## Kubectl CLI

-The easiest way to interact with Kubernetes is via the [kubectl](../kubectl/kubectl.html) command-line interface.
+The easiest way to interact with Kubernetes is via the [kubectl](../kubectl/kubectl) command-line interface.

-For more info about kubectl, including its usage, commands, and parameters, see the [kubectl CLI reference](../kubectl/kubectl.html).
+For more info about kubectl, including its usage, commands, and parameters, see the [kubectl CLI reference](../kubectl/kubectl).

-If you haven't installed and configured kubectl, finish the [prerequisites](../prereqs.html) before continuing.
+If you haven't installed and configured kubectl, finish the [prerequisites](../prereqs) before continuing.

 ## Pods

 In Kubernetes, a group of one or more containers is called a _pod_.
 Containers in a pod are deployed together, and are started, stopped, and replicated as a group.

-See [pods](../../../docs/user-guide/pods.html) for more details.
+See [pods](/{{page.version}}/docs/user-guide/pods) for more details.

 #### Pod Definition

 The simplest pod definition describes the deployment of a single container.
 For example, an nginx web server pod might be defined as such:

 {% highlight yaml %}
-{% raw %}
 apiVersion: v1
 kind: Pod
 metadata: